Skip to main content

 Data has gravity.
 The closer you can process it to the source, the cheaper, faster, and more secure your industrial architecture becomes.

 Smart Filtering represents the maturity of Edge Computing.
-By purposefully restricting the sheer volume of data sent to the cloud, manufacturers aren't losing visibility—they are eliminating noise.
-The result is a highly efficient, hyper-responsive data architecture that keeps both your plant managers and CFOs incredibly happy.
+By purposefully restricting the sheer volume of data sent to the cloud, manufacturers aren't losing visibility - they are eliminating noise.
+The result is a highly efficient, hyper-responsive data architecture.

 See how Proxus Edge optimizes bandwidth →